WOMEN WAR & PEACE DIRECTORY (CLICK TO VIEW):

 Engaging young people and adults and promoting diversity

 The project was open to young people and adults from a range of communities.
 The arts can play a powerful role in promoting peace and respect for different cultures and traditions.
 In presenting pictures of women from different communities (through the stories, workshops and international symposium and encouraging young people to recognise the different stories and traditions that exist, the project encourages people to be more lenient and accepting of differences in their own lives today which is turn stimulates mutual respect.
-The stories encourage young people not only to remember other stories in the past but to look at their own stories today and the stories of those from different cultures around them.
+The stories encourage young people not only to remember other stories in the past but to look also at their own stories today and the stories of those from different cultures around them.
 Telling the stories of women from different countries passes on knowledge and helps to create a respect for different cultures and traditions.

 A key part of the project is to firstly to remember what happened in history so it cannot be repeated and secondly to acknowledge and affirm gender equality and women’s rights as human rights.
 Women’s rights are an integral part of building peace and of the social economic, political and cultural human rights laid down in the Universal Declaration of Human Rights.
 As part of this project workshop participants explore the Universal Declaration of Human Rights, generating awareness of gender equality and the need for diversity.
 The workshop model encourages young people to discover stories of women in history as well as about women in their own lives, their mothers, grandmothers and great grandmothers and their fathers and grandfathers as this can help them to better understand their lives and the challenges they faced.